Monticello, Kentucky: Geography

 Monticello is located near the center of Wayne County, along Elk Creek, a tributary of Beaver Creek, which flows westward into Lake Cumberland.
-State highways 92, 90, and 167, were constructed to intersect at the county seat.
+State highways 92, 90, and 167 were constructed to intersect at the county seat.

 History

 Monticello was designated as the county seat when the Wayne County was formed in 1800.
-The first Wayne County Clerk, Micah Taul, named the town after Thomas Jefferson's plantation and home, who was elected President of the United States that year.
-Joshua Jones, a surveyor and Revolutionary War veteran, laid out the town on thirteen acres owned by William Beard.
-By 1810, the population numbered twenty-seven.
+The first Wayne county clerk, Micah Taul, named the town after Thomas Jefferson's plantation and home; Jefferson was elected President of the United States that year.
+Joshua Jones, a surveyor and Revolutionary War veteran, laid out the town on 13 acres owned by William Beard.
+By 1810, the population numbered 27.

 In the late 1800s, oil was discovered in Wayne County, creating an economic boost.
-Drilling began in these local oil fields in the 1880s and was renewed in 1921, and 1922.
+Drilling began in these local oil fields in the 1880s, and was renewed in 1921 and 1922.

 Electricity was introduced to the city in 1905.
 City water was installed in 1929.
-Manufacturing dominated the economy from the late 1950s and 1960s until the late 20th and early 21st century.
+Manufacturing dominated the economy from the late 1950s and 1960s until the late 20th and early 21st centuries.

-In 1973, Belden Corporation (wire and cable) employed 300 people; Gamble Brothers (wood products) employed 161 people; Waterbury Garment (clothing) employed 271 people; and Monticello Manufacturing (clothing) employed 240 people.
+In 1973, Belden Corporation (wire and cable) employed 300 people, Gamble Brothers (wood products) employed 161 people, Waterbury Garment (clothing) employed 271 people, and Monticello Manufacturing (clothing) employed 240 people.
 Each of these companies has left Monticello.